ieoresearch/QProMS/Readme.md

 - For FragPipe, contaminants are automatically removed based on the [CrapOme list](https://reprint-apms.org/?q=about) utilized by FragPipe and Philosopher during database construction.

-### Imputation
+#### Imputation

-The algorithm for imputation may be selected.
+From within the preprocessing page, the algorithm for imputation may be selected.
 There are 2 modes: mixed imputation, introduced in the [QProMS publication](XXX), and the Perseus algorithm, adapted from [here](http://www.coxdocs.org/doku.php?id=perseus:user:activities:matrixprocessing:imputation:replacemissingfromgaussian).
 In the Perseus algorithm, missing values are replaced by sampling from a down-shifted gaussian distribution.
 The user may also opt for no imputation.

 The mean of the imputed distribution can be positioned relative to the mean experimental intensity in terms of standard deviations with the "down shift" parameter.
 The width of the imputed distribution can be adjusted by the "scale" parameter.

 Mixed imputation recognises two types of missing data: missing (MAR) at random and missing not at random (MNAR).
 Missing at random values (i.e. those missing from a single replica in a condition) are imputed with the mean of the value of that protein in the other replicas.
 Missing not at random (completely missing from a particular experimental condition) are imputed with the Perseus-style algorithm.

 The missing data tab presents an UpSet plot so that the user may verify which experiments are mostly affected by missing values.

 In the imputed tab the user can visualize the distribution of missing values and the effects imputation.
-The contribution from imputation can be highlighted in the "Effect of imputation: after" plot.
+The contribution from imputation can be highlighted in the "Imuted" plot.
 The distribution per experiment can be visualized by scrolling through the plots in the trelliscope panel.

 In the last panel, the table post data filtering and imputation (if imputation is used) is available for export and interactive searching.